fritzy/ape-ecs/docs/Overview.md

 * allows for dynamic mixing of types
 * runtime mutations of types
-* organize your logic query the data to gather it there rather than spread between many classes and methods
+* organize your logic around queries that gather relevant data rather than spread between many classes and methods
 * data is already separated, easy to serialize.
 * faster performance of many objects
 * tag your data for easy inclusion or exclusion from systems